 Laughter exploded from within the circling cloud of crows.
 “It has cost much for me to be here today.”

 The crows began to circle faster and faster.
 “The old man, the jogger, the crossing guard.
 Three innocent souls had to perish that we could have this little chat.”

 “What are you talking about?
 Who ARE you?”

 Crow after crow began crashing into one another as the central mass of the circling birds began to solidify.
 “You beat those boys every day of their lives.
 Why?”

 “They never listened to me!
-They never dis as they were told!”
+They never do as they were told!”
 Kennedy screamed.

 “That is a lie.” the voice laughed.
-“Trust me to know.”
+“Trust me.
+I know.”

 “It wasn't easy for me to raise those two brats all by myself.
 I never even asked for them to be born.
 I tried the best I could but it was hard without their mother...”he trailed off.

 “Right.
 She died giving birth to them.
 The final necessary sacrifice”